 The Peachtree Canyon Apartments are located on the corner of Jornada Road and Peachtree Hills.
 The first phase of the apartments will include 72 one-bedroom, 60 two-bedroom, and 12 three-bedroom units.
 Among the features offered by the apartment complex are pickleball courts, a pool, age-appropriate playgrounds, and a community building.
 Additionally, the apartments will operate entirely on electricity.

-Please join us for the groundbreaking ceremony of the Peachtree Canyon Apartments, a 144-unit affordable housing development.
+Thank you if you attended the groundbreaking ceremony of the Peachtree Canyon Apartments, a 144-unit affordable housing development on October 10, 2024.

 Amador Crossing